 Pamela Jorden applies her paint in directed, pushed and dragged flows.
 She actively and physically manipulates the material of her work.
 The linen is pulled, stretched, and incised.
 It wraps around the convex and concave curves of the stretchers, and gives solidity to the more atmospheric qualities of the painted surface.
 “For me, color is surprising.
 My response to it can be totally visceral and emotional, and this makes it endlessly exciting,” Jorden comments.
 “It interests me to figure out how a color works in a painting, how I can undermine and alter its intensity, or how a color relationship can create a vibration and tension that keeps movement happening in the painting.”
 Jorden often refers to landscape and qualities of light in her work, associating the exposed areas of linen with the color and texture of the sandy soil of Southern California, where she lives.
 "My paintings are improvisations, exploring qualities of reflection, energy, movement, magnetism, and light."

 Pamela Jorden (b.
 1969, Knoxville, TN) received a BFA from the University of Tennessee in 1992 and an MFA from California Institute of the Arts in 1996.
-Jorden’s work was recently the subject of solo-exhibition, “Window Prism Eyes,” at Philip Martin Gallery (Los Angeles, CA).
+Jorden's work was recently featured in solo-exhibition, “Window Prism Eyes," at Philip Martin Gallery (Los Angeles, CA).
 Jorden has had recent solo and group exhibitions at Klaus von Nichtssagend Gallery (New York, NY); Romer Young Gallery (San Francisco, CA); Brennan & Griffin (New York, NY); Seterah Gallery (Düsseldorf, Germany); Pizzuti Collection (Columbus, OH); Mason Gross Art Gallery at Rutgers University (New Brunswick, NJ).
-Her work has been featured in numerous publications such as Artforum, Los Angeles Times, The New York Times, and Art in America.
+In 2022, a major painting by Pamela Jorden’s was acquired by Abroms-Engel Institute for the Visual Arts (University of Alabama at Birmingham,) Birmingham, AL. Jorden's work has been written about numerous publications such as Artforum, Los Angeles Times, The New York Times, and Art in America.
 Jorden lives and works in Los Angeles, CA.